-- After that, select the range of cell where you want to apply the formatting.
+- After that, select the range of cells where you want to apply the formatting.

-The moment you select the cell, format painter applies the formatting to it.
+The moment you select the cell, the format painter applies the formatting to it.

 PRO TIP: If you want to apply cell formatting to multiple ranges, just double click on the format painter button and then you can be able to apply the formatting on multiple ranges.

 By creating a drop-down you pre-define the values you want to enter in a cell.